petabi/reproduce/README.md

 ### Introduction

   Packetproducer is a program that reads raw packet values such as a pcap file, converts them into log-type streams through specific field values or characteristics, and outputs the conversion result to a file or to a kafka server.
 Packet translation is up to the transport layer, and the protocols currently supported are Ethernet, IP, ARP, TCP, UDP, and ICMP.
+Also, logs and plain text files are converted to a new type of log stream by adding or removing information according to their attributes.

 ## Function Specification